Mijoo

-On November 16, 2021, she left Woollim Entertainment after deciding not to renew her contract, and later joined Antenna for her future solo activities.
+On November 16, 2021, she left Woollim Entertainment after deciding not to renew her contract, and later joined Antenna.
+Mijoo made her solo debut with the single album Movie Star on May 17, 2023.

 Early life

 Mijoo was born on September 23, 1994, in Okcheon County, North Chungcheong Province, South Korea.
+She has an older sister, two years her senior, who works as a dental hygienist.

 Career

 2014–2017: Debut with Lovelyz and career beginnings

 Mijoo debuted with Lovelyz, which was first announced on November 5, 2014, by Woollim Entertainment.
 Lovelyz released a pre-release digital single, "Good Night Like Yesterday", on November 5, 2014.
 Their debut showcase was held on November 12 at the K-ART Hall in Olympic Park, and their debut stage was on the next day on Mnet M Countdown.
 The group's debut studio album Girls' Invasion was officially released on November 17, along with its lead single titled "Candy Jelly Love".